Comparative effect of an addition of a surface term to the Woods-Saxon potential on the thermodynamics of a nucleon: An application of the formalism for Bh- nucleus

 \section{An application of the formalism for Bh-$270$ nucleus}

 In this section we present the thermodynamic treatment of an $\alpha$ particle within Bh-$270$ nucleus as an application of the formalism described in previous sections, in order to investigate the effects of the surface term addition to the WS potential.
 For this nucleus, in ref \cite{PereyPerey1968} the inverse diffusion parameter is given as $a=1.538 fm^{-1}$, while the radius is evaluated to be $L=8.068 fm$.
-Substituting the atomic number $A=270$ into Equation \ref{potentialdepth}, we have $V_0=75.617 MeV$ and then $W_0=215.523 MeV$.
+Substituting the atomic number $A=270$ into (\ref{potentialdepth}), we have $V_0=75.617 MeV$ and then $W_0=215.523 MeV$.
+The corresponding WS and GSWS potentials are shown in Fig.~\ref{fig1}. \\ \\

-The corresponding WS and GSWS potentials are shown in Figure \ref{Bohrium_270_pot_WS_vs_GSWS}.
-The calculated energy spectra of an $\alpha$ particle with mass $m=3727.379 MeV/c^2$ in the nucleus are tabulated in Table \ref{energy_spectrum WS} and Table \ref{energy_spectrum GSWS} for WS and GSWS, respectively.
+The calculated energy spectra of an $\alpha$ particle with mass $m=3727.379 MeV/c^2$ in the nucleus are tabulated in Table $1$ and Table $2$ for WS and GSWS, respectively.
 Purely real bound state energy eigenvalues in both spectra imply infinite time constants, which mean zero decay probability for the nucleon from the nucleus.
 Whereas, the quasi-bound states in the GSWS spectrum have a complex form with finite time constants, which are responsible for the decay probability \cite{Gamow1928, Siegert1939}.

-Using the partition function given in Equation \ref{partitionfunction}, the Helmholtz and the entropy functions versus reduced temperature curves of the system, corresponding to the cases of GS and GSWS potentials are presented in Figure \ref{Bohrium_270_Helmholtz_Free_Energy_and_Entropy_WS_vs_GWSW} (a) and (b), respectively.
+Using the partition function given in (\ref{partitionfunction}), the Helmholtz and the entropy functions versus reduced temperature curves of the system, corresponding to the cases of GS and GSWS potentials are presented in Fig.~\ref{Bohrium_270_Helmholtz_Free_Energy_and_Entropy_WS_vs_GWSW} (a) and (b), respectively.
 The entropy in both cases start from zero, being in agreement with the third law of thermodynamics.
 The saturation values of the entropy are $2.66\times 10^{-10} MeV/K$ and $2.62\times 10^{-10} MeV/K$ for WS and GSWS potentials, respectively.
-Surprisingly the addition of the the surface term does not lead to an increase in the number of available states, contrarily, it results in a decrease in the number of available states from $22$ to $21$.
+Surprisingly the addition of the the surface term does not lead to an increase in the number of available states, contrarily, it results in a decrease in the number of available states from $22$ to $21$, accompanied by an upward shift in the energy spectrum.
 This is a consequence of the upper shift of the energy spectrum by \textit{squeezing} the well with the addition.
-The increase of the Helmholtz free energy is due to the upward shift in the energy spectrum.
+The increase of the Helmholtz free energy is due to the upward shift in the energy spectrum. \\